yamcs/yamcs/docs/server-manual/mdb/container-definitions.rst

 Container Inheritance
 ---------------------

-Sequence containers can point to another sequence container through the baseContainer property, meaning that the baseContainer is extended with additional sequence entries.
+Containers can point to another container through the baseContainer property, meaning that the baseContainer is extended with additional sequence entries.
 The inheritance is based on a condition put on the parameters from the baseContainer (e.g. a EDR_HK packet is a CCSDS packet with ``apid=943`` and ``packetid=0x1300abcd``).

 Little Endian Parameter Encoding